Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

 When menopause happens before 40, it is called premature ovarian failure.
 This can be caused by autoimmune disease, a history of ovarian surgery, chemotherapy, radiation, Turner syndrome and fragile X syndrome.
 Surgical menopause happens after the surgical removal of ovaries.
 Induced menopause is menopause caused by surgical removal and by medications, such as Lupron, which is used to treat gynecological problems, including pelvic pain and heavy bleeding.

 What are long-term health risks associated with menopause?

 The lack of estrogen affects various systems in the body:

-- Bone: There is a rapid loss of bone density during the immediate years following menopause from the lack of estrogen.
-This can lead to weakening of bones and an increase risk of fracture from trivial injury, especially fractures of the hip, wrist or spine.
+A rapid loss of bone density occurs during the immediate years following menopause due to a lack of estrogen.
+This can lead to weakening of bones and an increased risk of fracture from trivial injury, especially fractures of the hip, wrist or spine.
 A balanced diet and routine exercise can help maintain bone integrity.

 What is hormone replacement therapy?
 Am I eligible for it?
 Is it safe?

 Hormone replacement therapy involves replacement of the estrogen hormones to help alleviate distressing menopause-related symptoms.
 If you have a uterus, you also will require progesterone to prevent excessive thickening of the uterine lining that can lead to precancer or cancer of the uterus.